sahilsethi0105/scope-mri/README.md

 This is an extension of the work described in our prior paper:

 > [**Toward Non-Invasive Diagnosis of Bankart Lesions with Deep Learning**](https://arxiv.org/abs/2412.06717)<br/>
   Sahil Sethi, Sai Reddy, Mansi Sakarvadia, Jordan Serotte, Darlington Nwaudo, Nicholas Maassen, & Lewis Shi. <b>Proc.
-SPIE 13407, Medical Imaging 2025: Computer-Aided Diagnosis.<b>, In Press at SPIE.
+SPIE 13407, Medical Imaging 2025: Computer-Aided Diagnosis.</b>, In Press at SPIE.

 ## Installation